X3n0m0rph59/precached/_posts/2017-09-28-Prototype.markdown

 # First Prototype Implementation released

 We just released the first working prototype!
-It is currently able to monitor events sent by the Linux kernel, whenever a fork()/execve() syscall is executed, and subsequently scan the new process' file mappings.
-Valid mappings are then mlocked() to the virtual memory of the precached process.
+It is currently able to monitor events sent by the Linux kernel whenever a fork()/execve() syscall is executed, and subsequently scan the newly created process' file mappings.
+Valid mappings are then mlocked() to the virtual memory of our precached process.

 ![Code](/precached/images/code.png)
 *Rust language*